Your digital persona matters more than ever before.

 - Create a buzz around your brand

-Now, as a brand, you may have multiple goals or different teams may have different goals within the same organization.
-So the sales team may be focused on generating leads while the support team may be keen on listening to brand conversations.
+Secondly, as a brand, you may have multiple goals or different teams may have different goals within the same organization.
+So the sales team of the social media marketing division may be focused on generating leads while the support team may be keen on listening to brand conversations.
 Either ways, it helps build the brand in meaningful ways.

 Who are you targeting?

-Now this is one question that will have a huge impact on the kind of content you post.
-If you are a travel company, your target audience is largely going to comprise those who are always on the lookout for exotic places to travel.
+Most importantly, this is one question that will have a huge impact on the kind of content you post.
+For instance, if you are a travel company, your target audience is largely going to comprise those who are always on the lookout for exotic places to travel.
 Travel tips, budget travel, shopping avenues etc. would most definitely interest this group of people.
 If you are an investment company, the conversations would largely be around savings, future planning, inflation information and so on.

-We recommend creating marketing personas.
+Above all, we recommend creating marketing personas.
 Who we are talking to, what they are interested in, what income group do they belong to, which are their favorite hangout platforms, how would your content help them are some questions you need to ask right away.
-Do their profiling; understand what excites them and then work towards bridging the gap between what they need and what you offer.
+In addition to their profiling; understand what excites them and then work towards bridging the gap between what they need and what you offer.

 This should be a fairly simple exercise if your business has been up for a while now.
 And even if you are a start-up, it would go a long way in understanding what drives your target audience.